yazzquit/christmaskarage/README.md

 #Christmas Karage

-This is a school project
+This is a game project
-a game about chicken racing to be the best Christmas Karage
+about chickens racing to be the best Christmas Karage